 As a U.S.-based corporation, we have relied on the Safe Harbor Framework for transfers of personal data from the European Economic Area (“EEA”) to the United States (the “Safe Harbor”) as a primary mechanism for facilitating cross-border data flow originating from European countries.
 We also have utilized the Safe Harbor principles to support the development of our comprehensive privacy program, including incorporation of Safe Harbor standards for movement of personal data to and from other countries.

-Merck was one of the first pharmaceutical companies to certify its adherence to the Safe Harbor Framework.
+Our company was one of the first pharmaceutical companies to certify its adherence to the Safe Harbor Framework.
 We first certified in November 2001.
 U.S. organizations that certify to the U.S.-EU Safe Harbor are recognized as providing adequate protection for personal data transferred from the EEA, and organizations that certify to the U.S.-Swiss Safe Harbor are recognized as providing adequate protection for personal data transferred from Switzerland.
 Our Safe Harbor certification applies to transfers of personal information about a broad range of stakeholders from the EEA and, since 2009, from Switzerland, including employees, customers, patients, clinical investigators, healthcare professionals and others.
-We have reaffirmed our adherence to the Safe Harbor annually since 2001.
+We have reaffirmed our adherence to the Safe Harbor Framework annually since 2001.

 Privacy Risk & Effectiveness